LaurentiuDaniel94/timesheet-validator/README.md

 ## 📝 License

-This project is proprietary software developed for Cognizant.
+This project is proprietary software.
 All rights reserved.

 ## 🆘 Support